sweetlilmre/TapuinoNext/README.md

 ![4 Channel Level Shifter](docs/img/4CH_Level_Shifter.png?raw=true "4 Channel Level Shifter")

-- C64 Datasette connector (use one off of a dead datasette or find one of these: https://www.thefuturewas8bit.com/cassette-port-connector-vic20-64-64c-128-128d-pet.html)
+- C64 Datasette connector (use one off of a dead datasette or find one of these: https://www.thefuturewas8bit.com/cassette-port-connector-vic20-64-64c-128-128d-pet.html

 Wire this all up according to the schematic and flash the firmware.

 ## Firmware

+If you have already flashed a recent firmware, then firmware releases are available at: https://github.com/sweetlilmre/TapuinoNext/releases

+As newer firmware can self update, all you need to do is drop the *update.bin* file onto the root of the SD Card and select the firmware update option from the options menu.

+For a first time build:

 Probably the easiest way to handle this at the moment is to:
 - install VS Code